athamega/athamega.github.io/SHEOLYIT/SHEOLYIT/src/PERSEUS.md

 <div dir="ltr">&nbsp;</div>

 <div dir="ltr">
-<div dir="ltr" style="text-align: justify;">If you are familiar with the story of Medusa, you know that it is the shield of Perseus, her reflection shining back on her through your eyes that finally defeats the Gorgon who stands here with no purpose other than to take your minds from you--or to help you see that you might have lost them all on your own, to ignorance and it being nothing more than the first time a cesspool gained the power to influence the thoughts of others.&nbsp; With the held of mythology and my hand,&nbsp; you can really begin to see the great focus on our right this very moment in every myth and every religious fable--you can connect Perseus to Persephone, and see that right now you are the bride of Hell, <a href="http://suez.fromthemachine.org/FLYER.html"><b>phones</b></a>, per se--being spoken through as if you have no mind of your own, or soul.&nbsp; You should be able to see it is the purpose of these stories to remind you that you do, that you have a voice; and to show you how important it is that you use it right this very moment.&nbsp; &nbsp;That&#39;s what this thing, what Medusa looks like up close--like Joan of Arcadia, and Fallen, and Stargate--from as far away as I am to you, all I see is &quot;mute.&quot;</div>
+<div dir="ltr" style="text-align: justify;">If you are familiar with the story of Medusa, you know that it is the shield of Perseus, her reflection shining back on her through your eyes that finally defeats the Gorgon who stands here with no purpose other than to take your minds from you--or to help you see that you might have lost them all on your own, to ignorance and it being nothing more than the first time a cesspool gained the power to influence the thoughts of others.&nbsp; With the help of mythology and my hand,&nbsp; you can really begin to see the great focus on our right this very moment in every myth and every religious fable--you can connect Perseus to Persephone, and see that right now you are the bride of Hell, <a href="http://suez.fromthemachine.org/FLYER.html"><b>phones</b></a>, per se--being spoken through as if you have no mind of your own, or soul.&nbsp; You should be able to see it is the purpose of these stories to remind you that you do, that you have a voice; and to show you how important it is that you use it right this very moment.&nbsp; &nbsp;That&#39;s what this thing, what Medusa looks like up close--like Joan of Arcadia, and Fallen, and Stargate--from as far away as I am to you, all I see is &quot;mute.&quot;</div>

 <div dir="ltr" style="text-align: justify;">&nbsp;</div>